Tellusant/docs/trade-secrets.md

 # Confidential Trade Secrets
 We have a number of **confidential trade secrets** protected by law for eternity.
 This is in contrast to patents where the patent holder divulges the IP and protection is time limited.

 Our **Confidential Trade Secrets** are sometimes licensed to clients.
-The trade secrets protection ensures that those clients cannot use our related IP for their owbn purposes.
-There are also other reasons to have trade secrets.
+The trade secrets protection ensures that those clients cannot use our related IP for their own purposes.
+There are also other reasons to have trade secrets such as .

 For more on trade secrets, see [USPTO](https://www.uspto.gov/ip-policy/trade-secret-policy) and [WIPO](https://www.wipo.int/en/web/trade-secrets).